Marwen75/MyWatchList/README.md

 Here’s what’s next for **MyWatchList** 👇

-- 🔔 **Smart notifications** — reminders for upcoming releases or episodes.
+- 🧩 **Widgets** — add your favorite shows or reminders right on your Home Screen.
 - 💎 **Premium version** — unlock exclusive features and customization options.
 - ⌚ **Apple Watch compatibility** — track progress and mark episodes from your wrist.
 - 🥽 **visionOS support** — immersive viewing and browsing experience in spatial UI.

 ---

 ## 💻 Requirements

 - iOS **26.0** or later
 - macOS **Tahoe (26.0)** or later
 - Xcode **26.0** or later
 - Swift **6**